8ooo8/IDE-like-source-code-searcher-on-shell-for-IntelliJ/README.md

 # IDE-like Source Code Searcher on Shell

-Since IntelliJ doesn't allow searching multiple directories (codebases) simultaneously, I have written a [portable script][script] on Bash and Zsh to do the job and unlike other source code searchers on shell, it also provides modern-IDE-like feature such as an instant jump to the source code file from the search result.
+Since IntelliJ doesn't allow searching multiple directories (codebases) simultaneously, I have written a [portable script][script] on Bash and Zsh to do the job and unlike other source code searchers on shell, it also provides modern-IDE-like features such as an instant jump to the source code file from the search result.

 This script currently supports Vim and IntelliJ as the editors for the source code files.